 Mirror Range

-Using layers of reflective prism sheeting, and hand sewn paper forms, the organic shapes originate from the hills and fogs which encircle Hobart city.
+Using layers of reflective prism sheeting and hand-sewn paper forms, the organic shapes originate from the hills and fog which encircle the city.
 These references are abstracted and reconstructed within a controlled environment to give a mingled sense of familiarity and strangeness.
 Despite their organic shapes, the elements of the installation are clearly human-made.
-Each piece of plastic was recovered from a discarded monitor and moulded to create miniature ridges, peaks and valleys.
+Each piece of plastic was recovered from a discarded LCD screen and moulded to create miniature ridges, peaks and valleys.

-Suspension and layering are a key aspect of this piece, drawing from my desire to map a dreamscape.
+Suspension and layering are key aspects of this piece, drawing from my desire to map a dreamscape.
 Lacking the physical laws of reality, familiar places often bleed into one another in dreams.
-To give a sense of this experience, pieces of landscapes are stacked on top of one another.
+To give a sense of this experience, pieces of landscape are stacked on top of one another and spin slowly.
 The layout of the installation is intended to create a slow, stilted movement through the space, acting as both an obstruction and a pathway as distinct clusters create channels in the room.

 Mirror Range approaches the task of mimicking the uncanny landscapes of the mind by maintaining these otherworldly qualities in a physical format.
 This translation between the inner world and the shared physical environment challenges the distinction between reality and fiction by validating these internal creations.